What Is The Control In Science Experiment

 Statistical Analysis and Controls

 Controls play a crucial role in statistical analysis.
-By comparing the data from the experimental group to the control group, researchers can use statistical tests to determine whether the observed differences are statistically significant.
+So by comparing the data from the experimental group to the control group, researchers can use statistical tests to determine whether the observed differences are statistically significant.
 Statistical significance indicates that the observed differences are unlikely to have occurred by chance, providing evidence that the independent variable had a real effect.

 Different statistical tests are appropriate for different types of data and experimental designs.
 Some common statistical tests used in conjunction with controls include: